cskitty/seesay/README.md

-# SeeSay - Smart Visual Bot
+# SeeSay - Smart Glasses

 SeeSay is a smart visual bot designed to provide various functions including continuous voice recognition, natural text-to-speech (TTS) conversion, and token generation using a large language model (LLM).
 It is specifically designed to run on Raspberry Pi using the Mosquitto MQTT protocol.